Jordan Travel Guide

 Wadi Rum

-Plan to spend an afternoon seeing the sites before heading to your Bedouin camp for a traditional dinner and music, then fall asleep in a tent under a zillion stars.
+Plan to spend an afternoon seeing the sites.
+After this, most head back to their Bedouin camp for a traditional dinner and music, then fall asleep under a zillion stars.
+You can find basic accomodation or high-tech bubbles to sleep in here.

 Jordan Travel Guide: Best Time To Visit